chilcano/ghpages-holosec/_posts/2019-10-29-migrating-wordpress-com-blog-to-github-pages-with-jekyll-part2.md

 tags: misc cms github wordpress ruby jekyll migration
 permalink: "/2019/10/29/migrating-wordpress-com-blog-to-github-pages-with-jekyll-part2"
 ---
-In the first blog post I explained
-In this blog post (Part 2) I will explain how to manage the look&feel, theme, layouts and pagination of a previous migrated WordPress.com's blog to GitHub Pages.
+In the first blog post [I explained how to export your WordPress.com blog and use it to generate your static blog site to be hosted in GitHub Pages](/2019/10/14/migrating-wordpress-com-blog-to-github-pages-with-jekyll-part1 "Migrating WordPress.com's blog to GitHub Pages with Jekyll - Part 1").
+Now, in this blog post (Part 2) I will explain how to manage the look&feel, theme, layouts and pagination of a previous migrated WordPress.com's blog to GitHub Pages.
 Also I'll explain how to convert all HTML post files, obtained by using the `JekyllImport::Importers::WordpressDotCom`, to Markdown format by using a simple Python script.

 ![Migrating WordPress.com's blog to GitHub Pages by using Jekyll Part2](/assets/img/20191210-wp-github-jekyll-python-part2-1.png)